 Are there any scams targeting vets that are on the rise today?

-The one that’s been out for a while that’s been on the rise is the investment or pension scam.
-The way that works is they will call up a veteran and say they are a veteran’s financial advocate and tell them they are entitled to additional benefits.
-There is a legal method and it’s generally done for Medicaid planning purposes where you can move some assets around, put some things into a trust, and purchase some annuities so you lower your asset holdings therefore qualifying for Medicaid.
-This is a perfectly legitimate and legal.
+The one that's been out for a while that's been on the rise is the investment or pension scam.
+The way that works is they will call up a veteran and say they are a veteran's financial advocate and tell them they are entitled to additional benefits.
+There is a legal method and it's generally done for Medicaid planning purposes where you can move some assets around, put some things into a trust, and purchase some annuities to lower your asset holdings and end up qualifying for Medicaid.
+This is perfectly legitimate and legal.
 But these advocates will claim you can do the same thing for VA purposes, and thereby qualifying for either Aid and Attendant benefits or the VA pension benefits.
 The problem is this does not work for the VA whatsoever.
-Not only will you not get additional benefits, you may lose the benefits you already have.
+Not only will you not get additional benefits, but you may also lose the benefits you already have.
 More importantly, many of these annuities that these supposed financial advocates are selling are not good for them at all.

 Is there an example of that?